sethstenzel/special-chars/README.md

 # SpecialChars
 An application to make selecting special characters on a US keyboard easier.
 When the application is running, pressing a hotkey combination will trigger its display.
-Then using intuative selection, one can select the special character they need and it will be inserted into thier application and copy the character to the clip board.
+Then using intuitive selection, one can select the special character they need and it will be inserted into their application and copy the character to the clip board.